chollinger93/scarecrow/README.md

 ![Sample](./docs/cam_1.png)

-The setup shown here only fits the use-case of `edge` to a degree, as we run local detection on a separate machine; technically, the Raspberry Pi is capable of running Tensorflow on board, e.g. through `TFLite` or `esp32cam`.
+**Side note**: *The setup shown here only fits the use-case of `edge` to a degree, as we run local detection on a separate machine; technically, the Raspberry Pi is capable of running Tensorflow on board, e.g. through `TFLite` or `esp32cam`.*

-You can change this behavior by relying on a local `tensorflor` instance and having the `ZMQ` communication run over `localhost`.
+*You can change this behavior by relying on a local `tensorflor` instance and having the `ZMQ` communication run over `localhost`.*

 ## Requirements
 This project requires: